open/close all folders

 - Arthur Dales finding out Exley is an alien and fainting multiple times.

-- Mulder teaching Scully to play baseball doubles as a Crowning Moment of Heartwarming.
+- Mulder teaching Scully to play baseball doubles as a Heartwarming Moment.

 Mulder: The bat.
 Talking about the bat.

 - From "Three of a Kind":

 - Drugged Scully, poor woman, but she was hilarious, and even drugged she was nice to people.Langley: Did you figure out how he died?

 - Drugged Scully, poor woman, but she was hilarious, and even drugged she was nice to people.

 - In "Field Trip", Scully hallucinates attending Mulder's wake alongside The Lone Gunmen - it's otherwise a serious scene, but has a small, amusing gag playing off Langly's trademark rock band t-shirts: The other two are properly dressed for a wake, but Langly is clad in a suit coat, dress pants, and a novelty t-shirt with a tuxedo design.
 Since it's all in her mind, apparently Scully can't even imagine Langly wearing something other than a t-shirt.